Kanguros/kanguros.github.io/content/posts/welcome.md

 Title: Welcome
-Date: 13.01.2022
+Date: 01/06/2023
 Authors: Kamil Urbanek
+Category: Personal

-You are on a blog dedicated loosely joined development, automation and network.
+You are on my blog dedicated loosely joined development, automation and network.